abarriotello-ai/ft_printf/README.md

 	make re - Runs fclean and then recompiles the project from scratch.

-cc -Wall -Wextra -Werror -I. -Ilibft libftprintf.a libft/libft.a
+cc -Wall -Wextra -Werror libftprintf.a main.c -o tester

 Usage:
 ft_printf works similarly to printf and supports the following conversions: